id/emqx-docs/en_US/deploy/cluster/introduction.md

 ::: tip Note

-Clustering is available during the trial period, but once the trial period ends, you will need to purchase a Commercial license to continue using it.
-Without a valid Commercial license, the clustering feature will be disabled after the trial period expires.
+Clustering is available during the trial period, but once the trial period ends, you will need to purchase a Commercial License to continue using it.
+Without a valid Commercial License, the clustering feature will be disabled after the trial period expires.

 :::